syncfusion-content/wpf-docs/wpf/TabExt/Getting-Started.md

 ## Tab Orientation

-You can align the tabstrip to all four sides of TabControl by using [TabStripPlacement](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlSettings~TabStripPlacement.html) propery.
+You can align the tab items to all four sides of TabControl by using [TabStripPlacement](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlSettings~TabStripPlacement.html) property.

 {% tabs %}